UWFosterIT/uwsws/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## TO DO
-The end points are going through some major changes this year (2014) and testing of those changes will be available in June.
-A new major version will most likely be created to incorporate those changes since they are changing the way authorization works.